 “The installations are going to be interactive with iPads,” she says.
 “I want members of the public to be able to go up to an instrument, a piano, and play a note and see that note represented as a visual piece of art on the iPad.”
 Irving is still deciding how the artists will specifically be involved in the installation.
-She’s considering projecting the cymascope patterns onto canvas so they can make paintings based on the shapes.
+Sound-inspired art works will be created during the event.

 Striking the singing bowl again, Irving explains the name of her project, 432 Hz.
 432 Hz is a kind of tuning, different from 440 Hz which is the musical standard.
-“A lot of ancient instruments are tuned to 432, but it’s also the frequency of a lot of meditation tracks and music they play in spas.”
+432 hz is a frequency found in a lot of meditation tracks.
 Her interest in cymatics and non-standard tuning has led her to follow the research of John Stuart Reid, an acoustics engineer and the developer behind the CymaScope Pro app.
 In particular she cites an experiment that Reid conducted in 1997 on the acoustics of ancient Egyptian architecture.
 The experiment involved placing a cymascope device on a sarcophagus and mimicking the chanted prayers of a priest within the chamber.
 The sound reverberated off the walls and back towards the device, suggesting that the architecture was designed to direct all sound at the entombed person.
 Irving intends for Reid’s research to supplement the cymatics art installation.

 The most important part of this project though is bringing people together in an organic way.
 When she worked for Poetry for Personal Power, an organization that addresses personal challenges through the arts, Irving hosted open mics where people could share their music, poetry, singing, and writing.
 She hosted several of these events this summer and it was always surprising to her how quickly a crowd could form.
 She describes another event she recently attended at Sankara Farm.
 “There was a film screening and we fixed our own herbs and greens from the farm and there was this amazing soul food.
 We ended up having these really cool, raw moments together.”
 She is hoping to engender a similar feel at 432 Hz.
 “I want this to be, in particular, for artists, creating a community of support and a gathering for artists and musicians as well as the general public.”